vaishnavitripa/Applestore_portfolio/README.md

 ## Data Source

-apps Data - The primary dataset used for this analysis is the 'appleappstore.csv' file, containg detailed informations about various apps on apple app store.
+Apps Data - The primary dataset used for this analysis is the 'appleappstore.csv' file, containg detailed informations about various apps on apple app store.

 ## Tools